Specify these options in zope.conf, as parameters for the

 The default delay is 5.0 seconds.

-The prefix for all keys in the cache; also used as part of persistent cache names.
+The prefix for all keys in the remote shared cache; also used as part of persistent cache file names.
 All clients using a database should use the same cache-prefix.
 Defaults to the database name.
 (For example, in PostgreSQL, the database name is determined by executing

 SELECT current_database().)
 Set this if you have multiple databases with the same name.